monaeem21104/ast4-testingproject/Test_Cases_TC001-TC025.md

 - Device: Desktop

 **Actual Result:**
+Sign up modal opens successfully when Sign up link is clicked.
+Modal displays with "Sign up" heading.
+Modal contains two form fields: Username (with label "Username:") and Password (with label "Password:").
 Modal is centered on screen.
-Modal overlay/backdrop appears behind modal.
+Dark overlay/backdrop appears behind modal, dimming the background page.
+Modal includes Close button (×) in the top-right corner and Sign up button at the bottom.
+All modal elements are visible and properly formatted.

 **Status:**
-pass
+**Pass**

 **Post-conditions:**
 - Sign up modal is displayed
 - Registration form fields are visible

-\د
 ---

 ## Test Case TC-011